oroinc/documentation/user/back-office/reports-segments/filters.rst

 3. Select the date when the changes have/have not been applied.

-For example, we will select only the records, for which Job Title value has been changed since June 1, 2019.
+For example, we will select only the records for which the Job Title value has been changed since June 1, 2019.

 .. image:: /user/img/reports/filters_14.png
    :alt: Creating a filter condition for job titles that have been changed since June 1, 2019